Admission overview - Best private school for boys

 Be a Life Changer for Boys!
-As you probably know, boys have unique educational needs that are not being met in most public and private school settings.
+As you probably know, boys in middle school and high school have unique educational needs that are not being met in most public and private school settings.
 The current generation of boys is increasingly falling behind in academics, resulting in a crisis in higher education.
 The number of men enrolled in college has decreased by more than 1 million in just the last few years!
-The Academy offers a strong alternative, a place where boys have a chance to ignite their passion in learning, develop strong character, and become our future leaders.
+The Academy offers a strong alternative for boys, a place where boys have a chance to ignite their passion in learning, develop strong character, and become our future leaders.

 Unlike most middle and high schools in the U.S., Army and Navy Academy uses evidence-based strategies to teach boys how they learn best, both in and out of the classroom.
 We help instill structure, self-discipline, and motivation that helps boys succeed at the Academy, in college, and in life.

 We are a model school for boys.
 We “get” boys!
-We take a research and evidence based approach to curriculum design and our teaching methodologies.
-Our military school for boys is uniquely positioned to help boys move toward manhood.
+We take a research and evidence-based approach to curriculum design and our teaching methodologies.
+Our military school for boys for grades 7-12 is uniquely positioned to help boys move toward manhood.
 They grow, develop, and thrive through interactive and practical real-world learning in all aspects of academics, athletics, and campus life.

 - Ranked as one of the Best California Boarding Schools by Boarding School Review